 CARRS-Q was established in 1996 as a joint venture initiative of the Motor Accident Insurance Commission (MAIC) and Queensland University of Technology (QUT) .
 The Centre was created to address the enormous human, economic and social costs resulting from road crashes.
 This was made possible by a grant from MAIC through the QUT Foundation.
 MAIC and QUT provide core funding for staff and research infrastructure.
 The Centre also obtains major funding support through successful national competitive research grants and consultancies.

-The Centre has grown to be one of the leading institutions of its type in the world and the premier trainer of road safety researchers and practitioners in the Asia-Pacific region.
+The Centre is renowned internationally and is the premier trainer of road safety researchers and practitioners in the Asia-Pacific region.
 At the state and national level, CARRS-Q has had a major impact on road safety and injury prevention policies and practices, through both government and industry linkages.
 Internationally, the Centre's success in winning the ICADTS Institutional Widmark Award and its hosting of the triennial ICADTS Conference in 2013 confirms that it is a world leader in road safety.

 The growing skill base of the Centre and the acquisition of key research infrastructure, such as the Advanced Driving Simulator, positions CARRS-Q in an ideal situation to expand the scope and significance of its activities.
 Over recent years, the Centre has established a growing international profile in new areas such as injury prevention among young adults, motorcycle and bicycle safety, intelligent transport systems (ITS), road safety infrastructure, workforce safety, and professional road safety training and capacity building.